 In this quickstart guide we'll take you through the KNIME Workbench and show you how you can build your first workflow.
 Most of your questions will probably arise as soon as you start with a real project.
 In this situation, you'll find a lot of answers in the KNIME Workbench Guide, and in the E-Learning Course on our website.
 But don't get stuck in the guides.
 Feel free to contact us and the wide community of KNIME Analytics Platform users, too, at the KNIME Forum.
+Another way of getting answers to your data science questions is to explore the nodes and workflows available on the KNIME Hub.
 We are happy to help you there!